Download the course booklet to find out more about Lancaster University, how we teach Criminology and what you'll study as a Criminology student.

-Green Criminology is taught by research-active academics who will introduce you to their cutting-edge research into the Illegal Wildlife Trade and ongoing projects in Uganda and Nepal.
-Throughout the module, they will encourage you to consider the overlap between environmental harm and other areas of criminology.
+The academics who lead this module are researching the Illegal Wildlife Trade overseas.
+They will introduce you to this research and will encourage you to consider the overlap between environmental harm and other areas of criminology.

-This module will introduce second-year students to the role that the language used by institutions plays in shaping individual perceptions of identity.
-It will provide them with a basic theoretical framework that allows them to understand the relationship between language and power as reflected in current language policies at regional, national, and supranational levels.
-It will enable them to recognise forms of prestige and stigma associated with varieties of the three main languages under study.
-It will therefore raise critical awareness of the portrayal and representation of linguistic variations in the media and in the sphere of literature.
+This module will introduce you to the role that the language used by institutions plays in shaping individual perceptions of identity.
+It aims to provide you with a basic theoretical framework that allows them to understand the relationship between language and power as reflected in current language policies at regional, national, and supranational levels.
+It will give you the opportunity to recognise forms of prestige and stigma associated with varieties of the three main languages under study.
+We aim for this module to raise critical awareness of the portrayal and representation of linguistic variations in the media and in the sphere of literature.